Professional Ammonia Refrigeration Operator Education (ProAROE)

 What does it cost?

-When will the computer classes be available and where will the in-person class take place?
+Where will the in-person class take place?

 Member benefits include: